slatedocs/slate/source/includes/gcp/_clusters.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/clusters/:id</code>

 Delete a cluster.
-A cluster can only be deleted if it is in RUNNING or ERROR states.
+A cluster can only be deleted if it is in RUNNING or ERROR state.

 > The above command returns a JSON structured like this: